malloydata/malloy/docs/_src/examples/faa.md

 # NTSB Flight Database examples

 The follow examples all run against the model at the bottom of this page.
-Click the arrow to run the query in Malloy

 ## Airport Dashboard
 Where can you fly from SJC?
 For each destination; Which carriers?
 How long have they been flying there?